foucblg/AISearchEnginePOC/search-ui/README.md

 - Simple and intuitive search interface
 - Real-time search results display
 - Enable access to original documents by pressing "View source"
+- Display the score of each search result (the less, the better)

 ## 📦 Installation